What is Clinical Documentation

 - Better health outcomes

-Take a look at the adjectives.
-Each one’s goal is to improve.
-Review them again, and you will find that these adjectives also describe a trustworthy healthcare provider.
+Review them again, and you will find that these attributes describe a trustworthy healthcare provider.
 From diagnosis to discharge, doctors take treatment quite seriously; apply that attitude to documentation, and suddenly, grammatical errors look unacceptable, given the power those papers wield.
 Doctors and documentation operate in a symbiotic relationship wherein one cannot do its job correctly without the other doing the same.
 The AAPC listed accuracy first, as when accuracy is forgotten, the rest of the work cannot be considered.

 What If Medical Details Are Out Of Order?

 The systems for Tricare and the Center for Medicaid Services are not forgiving of mistakes with billing claims.
 The date of service and diagnosis codes must be correct and line up with each other.
 Imagine that a detail is out of order, and your medical office does not receive payment.
 To make it worse, what if there is no history of submitting a claim?
 Do you start over?
 Do you reexamine everything — that is, the notes, the times, the providers, the equipment, and the outcomes?

 Generally, yes, and you know that.
 You have had to endure it at some point.

 In 2019, the CDC wrote up different recommendations on how to manage health records, with the idea being that in following their advice, medical offices can get away from troubles with details or security.
 HIPAA never leaves your side, and to be clearer, it never leaves your side if you are qualified to access HIPAA-classified documents.
 It is up to you to decide who needs access to which records.
 Of course, the best course is probably to limit that circle as much as you can because that way, the list is of few enough people to remember.